roshinpv1/appraisal_new/README.md

 - **Real-time Calculation**: Overall score updates automatically
 - **Performance Levels**: Automatic classification (Outstanding, Excellent, Good, etc.)
 - **Contextual Comments**: Placeholder text guides users based on category descriptions
+- **Additional Comments**: General manager observations that apply across all categories

+### Additional Manager Comments

+The system includes a dedicated section for additional manager comments that apply across all evaluation categories:

+- **Cross-Category Context**: General observations that don't fit into specific categories
+- **Overall Impressions**: Manager's broader perspective on the employee's performance
+- **Team Impact**: Comments about the employee's contribution to team success
+- **Future Potential**: Observations about growth trajectory and career development
+- **AI Integration**: These comments are considered when generating comprehensive feedback

+This allows managers to provide additional context that enhances the overall feedback quality and comprehensiveness.

 ### Self-Assessment Integration